 Aesthetically, Battle Bowling may as well be any mobile game ever.
 Even so, it appears in gameplay footage to have been lovingly rendered, with solid polygon-count and framerate all around.
 (And by golly, it’s full of charm.)

 Overall, Battle Bowling is a truly intriguing prospect—one I’d like to try myself as soon as possible.
 I enjoy how different and new the title feels in a market flooded by same-y, half-hearted garbage.
 Coin Crew’s zany bowling concept could be something very special.

 However, as with anything, I have some reservations.
-While the game itself seems impeccable, I’m worried certain profit-driven features will get in the way of game design.
-For instance, Battle Bowling displays “in-game advertising” within course environments, a relatively nonintrusive but still concerning addition.
+While the game itself seems impeccable, I’m worried a certain profit-driven feature will get in the way of game design.

 Even if the base gameplay is completely identical, tickets or none, I know darn well nearly every FEC operator in the country is gonna switch this dude to ticket mode.
 Which…would be a bummer.
 But we’ll see how things go once Battle Bowling hits the broader amusement market later this year.

 There’s still plenty of uncertainty regarding Coin Crew’s latest, so I’ll leave it at this: Battle Bowling looks really, really fun.
 The core idea is positively rife with potential, even if I have minor qualms regarding its…shall we say, “operator friendliness.”

 So yes, I’m absolutely looking forward to Battle Bowling.
 I can’t wait to see what else is in store.